Hieromon/AutoConnect/mkdocs/adcpcontrol.md

     }
     ```

-## Launch the captive portal as demanded on WiFi disconnect
+## Launch the captive portal on demand at losing WiFi

-If the ESP module lost established WiFi connection during the loop of [**handleClient**](api.md#handleclient), you can prevent the ESP module from becoming an absolute standalone by starting the captive portal on demand.
+If the ESP module loses the established WiFi connection during the loop of [**handleClient**](api.md#handleclient), you can prevent the ESP module from going absolutely standalone by launching the captive portal on demand.

 When [**retainPortal**](apiconfig.md#retainportal) and [**autoRise**](apiconfig.md#autorise) settings are enabled, AutoConnect will launch SoftAP and start DNS when it detects a WiFi disconnect with the router during a handleClient loop.
 This behavior will occur caused by a WiFi disconnect detection even if the WiFi mode is STA.